-- A faculty council, approved by the Principal, will evaluate each student according to the following guidelines: Scholarship: Cumulative grade point average of 3.50.
+- 1. A faculty council, approved by the Student Activities Director, will evaluate each student according to the following guidelines: Scholarship: Cumulative grade point average of 3.50.
 Student with GPA of 3.49 and lower cannot be considered.
 Service, Leadership, and Character: Demonstrates excellence in these areas through a record of activities that is both current and continuous throughout the student's high school career, is verifiable, and is validated by faculty assessments. - 2.
-The faculty council will review the Student Activity Form and faculty recommendations of each student.
+Using a rubric, the faculty council will review the NHS Application and faculty recommendations of each student.
 Those students who excel in the areas of scholarship, leadership, service, and character will be invited to join NHS.
 The decision of the faculty council is final. - 3.
-Students will be notified by letter of their acceptance.
-Parents will receive a formal invitation by mail to the induction ceremony.
+Students will be notified by a letter of acceptance.
+Parents will receive a formal invitation by mail/email to the induction ceremony.